Part I due by 11:59 p.m. on Tuesday, February 4, 2025

 Click the Save & Close button.

-(2 points) Edit the second version of the diagram, adding the connections needed to create an ER diagram whose only constraint is that every part is performed by exactly one actor.
+(2 points) Edit the second version of the diagram, adding the connections needed to create an ER diagram whose only constraint is that every actor performs exactly one part.

 Is it possible to convert that diagram into a relational schema that has only two tables/relations, or would three be needed?
 Explain your answer briefly, and then specify the schema of the two or three tables.